pyr-opendatafr/R-Insee-Data/README.md

 Using embedded SDMX queries, get the data of more than 150 000 INSEE series.

-Have a look at the detailed SDMX web service page with the following [link](https://www.insee.fr/en/information/2868055).
+Have a look at the detailed SDMX web service page on insee.fr.

 This package is a contribution to reproducible research and public data transparency.
 It benefits from the developments made by INSEE's teams working on APIs.